OfficialJavaScript/OfficialJavaScript/README.md

 # Experience and Skills

-* I have experience with setting up machines with different Operating Systems, such as Windows, and Linux.
+* I have experience setting up machines with different Operating Systems, such as Windows, and Linux.
 * I am very proficient with Windows.
 * I know how to Build websites (And can size for different devices if I am given the tools.)
 * I have basic Linux skills, meaning I can move through directories, remove, change permissions, add users ETC.